glic3rinu/basefs/eval/README.md

 Network Evaluation
 =================
-We are going to evaluate the convergence properties and traffic usage of the gossip layer and sync protocol.
+We are going to evaluate the convergence properties and traffic usage of the gossip layer and the sync protocol.

 1. Convergence of Gossip layer and Sync protocol
     * How much time it needs to converge?